Experimental plasmonic sensing of malaria using an aluminum metasurface

 Furthermore, conventional tools for malaria diagnosis like HRP-2 detecting mRDTs are time-consuming and expensive, requiring trained personnel and centralized laboratory equipment.
 On the other hand, optical biosensors, especially those operating under surface plasmon resonance (SPR) techniques, are simple to use, offering high sensitivity with a low limit of detection (LOD) and label-free sensing in real time.
 SPR sensors are commercially available, $\textit{e.g}$.
 BIAcore\texttrademark, and are used in industry and research laboratories to study chemical and biological interactions, such as antibody-antigen interactions and DNA-drug binding, amongst others~\cite{Homola2008, Homola2006, Homola2003, Soler2019}.
 Therefore, they have the potential to be used as an alternative tool for detecting submicroscopic malaria infections and non-pfHRP-2 antigens (such as pLDH and aldolase)~\cite{Kumar2024, Chaudhary2021}.

 Plasmonic-based biosensing holds great promise for rapid and sensitive malaria diagnosis -- particularly in regions with limited access to advanced diagnostic tools -- by enabling early detection and monitoring of malaria infection at the point-of-care.
 These sensors have experimentally shown evidence for detecting low concentrations of pLDH spiked in a buffer solution or whole blood lysate~\cite{Cho2013, Bohdan2020}.
-The best achieved LOD so far is 18 fM based on a plasmon-enhanced fluorescence immunosensor~\cite{Minopoli2020}.
+The best achieved LOD so far is 18 fM, based on a plasmon-enhanced fluorescence immunosensor~\cite{Minopoli2020}.
 A recent review on optical and other biosensor assays for the diagnosis of malaria can be found in Refs.~\cite{Ragavan2018, Krampa2020}.
 Despite promising results from the studies covered in the review, the majority of plasmonic-based biosensors have been fabricated using gold.
-A cost-effective alternative to gold for commercialization is aluminum, which is $10,000$ times cheaper~\cite{Barrios2015}.
+A cost-effective alternative to gold for commercialization is aluminum, which is $10,000$ times cheaper and its processing is more mature in semiconductor fabrication plants, making large area fabrication ({\it e.g.} films and nanostructured arrays) more accessible~\cite{Barrios2015}.